Guardianships and Conservatorships in Denver, CO

 Guardianship vs. Conservatorship in Colorado

-A guardian is responsible for the care, custody, and control of an individual — known as an “incapacitated person” or “ward” — who is unable to provide for his or her personal needs.
-A guardian makes decisions that directly impact the ward’s wellbeing.
+A guardian oversees the care, custody, and control of an individual—known as an “incapacitated person” or “ward”—who cannot provide for their own personal needs.
+The guardian makes decisions that impact the ward’s daily wellbeing and health.

 Employment, Insurance, Malpractice, and Estate Attorneys Serving Denver, Colorado Springs, Pueblo, Castle Rock & Nearby Colorado